The Library Champion Scheme is an initiative developed between The Library and the Students’ Union to give students a voice in the Library.

-Your Library Champion works closely with your Academic Support Librarian to represent you.
-They can order library books for you, raise issues you might be having with the Library, take forward suggestions you think of for improving and developing library services, and make sure you know about new Library services and developments.
+Each school has a Library Champion.
+Your Library Champion works closely with your Academic Support Team to represent you.
+They can order library books for you, raise issues you might be having with the Library, take forward suggestions for improving and developing library services, and make sure you know about new Library services and developments.

 "If you need any book for your course, or find that the copies in the library are always booked out, your Library Champion can arrange for more to be ordered.
 As users of the library, you experience the library in a different way to those that manage it - you can also use your Library Champion to let them know what you think and suggest improvements."